LIAAD/Time-Matters/README.md

 ##### Recomendations
     In order to use time_matters you must have installed java jdk and perl in your machine for heideltime dependencies.

-    (Linux) if your user had not root permitions on python lib folder, you should execute the following command: sudo chmod +x /usr/local/lib/<YOUR PYTHON VERSION>/dist-packages/py_heideltime/HeidelTime/TreeTaggerLinux/bin/*
+    (Linux) if your user had not execution permitions on python lib folder, you should execute the following command: sudo chmod 111 /usr/local/lib/<YOUR PYTHON VERSION>/dist-packages/py_heideltime/HeidelTime/TreeTaggerLinux/bin/*

 ### How to use Time_Matters
 ### Python
 ``` bash